SergioGasquez/awesome-electronic-engineering/README.md

 ## Learning Resources <a name="LearningResources"></a>
 ### Websites   <a name="Websites"></a>
 - [All About Circuits](https://www.allaboutcircuits.com/education/) - Offers a wide variety of learning resources including textbooks, video lectures and worksheets .
 - [Electronics Tutorials](https://www.electronics-tutorials.ws/) - Very descriptive tutorials in many different fields of electronics.
 - [Electronics Club](https://electronicsclub.info/) - A website for anyone wishing to learn about electronics or build simple projects.
 Written for beginners but used by many others as a quick reference.

 ### Books  <a name="Books"></a>
-- [Paul and Winfield - The Art Of Electronics](https://pearl-hifi.com/06_Lit_Archive/14_Books_Tech_Papers/Horowitz-Hill/The_Art_of_Electronics.pdf) - The most popular and important book that every Electronic Engineer should have it avaliable at any time.
+- [Paul and Winfield - The Art Of Electronics](https://pearl-hifi.com/06_Lit_Archive/14_Books_Tech_Papers/Horowitz-Hill/The_Art_of_Electronics.pdf) - The most popular and important book, every Electronic Engineer should read it.
 - [Sedra and Smith - Microelectronic Circuits](https://www.dropbox.com/s/d1tasdkd5u6serm/Sedra%20Smith%20-%20Microelectronic%20Circuits%20-%205th%20Edition.pdf?dl=0) - Explains every microelectronics topic in a very lucid manner.
-- [Agarwal and Lang - Foundations of Analog and Digital](https://www.dropbox.com/s/g09ot8yzsp1dmrd/Agarwal%20and%20Lang%20-%20Foundations%20of%20Analog%20and%20Digital%20-%202005.pdf?dl=0) - Title is very self-explanatory, explains the basics of digital and analog electronics.
+- [Agarwal and Lang - Foundations of Analog and Digital](https://www.dropbox.com/s/g09ot8yzsp1dmrd/Agarwal%20and%20Lang%20-%20Foundations%20of%20Analog%20and%20Digital%20-%202005.pdf?dl=0) - Title is very self-explanatory, explains the basics of digital and analogue electronics.
 - [Hayt Kemmerly - Engineering Circuit Analysis](https://www.dropbox.com/s/zoyywgy0tgdz7my/Hayt%20Kemmerly%20-%20Engineering%20Circuit%20Analysis.pdf?dl=0) - Made for students, it explains circuit analysis in a very clear way.
 Lots of numerical examples are included.
 - [Darren Ashby - Electrical Engineering 101](https://www.dropbox.com/s/cv5nk91ow8jsjp7/Darren%20Ashby%20-%20Electrical%20Engineering%20101%20-%203rd%20Edition.pdf?dl=0) - Basic theory and practice of electronics.